-Please refer to page 15 for information on power restoration and note that if you have damage to your property, you may need to have an electrician repair the damage before PWC can restore services.
+Please refer to page 15 for information on power restoration, and note that if you have damage to your property, you may need to have an electrician repair the

 We appreciate your patience and understanding while we work to get the lights back on.
 Here's a look at how PWC restores services when the power goes out.